 Check the amount of liability cover that you need.
 Most packages provide public liability insurance of up to £2 million.
 However you may do business with organisations or in such a way that will require you to have liability insurance of more than this.
 For example, if you have a café and put tables on the pavement on nice summer evenings, your local authority may have rules that require you to have £10 million of liability cover.
 You can buy an “excess layer” to cover this.

 If you are a tenant, don’t overlook the fact that most commercial property leases are “full insuring and repairing” leases.
 This means that you are responsible for the cost of insuring the buildings, even though you are not the owner.

 Some policies index link the cover that they give you so that you don’t have to think about reviewing the cover every time the policy comes up for renewal.

 Banks will often lead you to believe that you must purchase business insurances from them if you have a mortgage with them.
 This is not true, but they should be mentioned on the policy as having an interest in the property.
 They may charge a fee for “checking” that a policy not supplied by them is suitable.

 Banks especially like to pressurise businesses into taking out insurances with them even when providing only basic banking facilities.
 Be aware that you are likely to get better value and better advice from a broker than from a bank.

 This is just an introduction to business insurance and is not intended to be representative of the covers or restrictions offered by any particular insurance or that all insurance provide the protection described.
-You can get a recommendation for a particular insurance to suit your own circumstances by talking to the skilled staff at any Coversure branch.
+You can get a recommendation for a particular insurance to suit your own circumstances by talking to the skilled staff at any Coversure office.